Learn more about how to promote grasping skills for kids!

 There are two sides to every hand, a power side and a precision side.
 A power grasp uses all of the fingers and the thumb together to hold something using counter pressure.
 This takes strength.
 Some examples of using a power grasp include holding onto monkey bars, pounding with a toy hammer, or playing tug of war with a rope.

 A precision grasp uses only three fingers that are known for control and coordinating small movements of the hand.
 These fingers are the thumb, first, and middle fingers…or, as we call them at The Inspired Treehouse, “Super Fingers!”
 Some examples of how a child uses a precision grasp include grasping a pencil, using scissors, holding a spoon, and buttoning buttons on a shirt.
 As children grow and become more independent they use this grasp all day long.

 How to Promote Strong Grasping Skills

-Talking to kids about their “Super Fingers” is a fun, interactive way for children to learn which fingers to use during activities.
+Talking to kids about their “Super Fingers” is a fun, interactive way for children to learn to use a precision grasp.
 We teach kids that these three fingers are the strongest fingers on the hand.
-Once they’re familiar with the term, whenever we call out “Super Fingers” during an activity, the children begin to automatically switch over to using their thumb, first, and middle fingers for the task rather than using a less efficient grasping skills.
+Once they’re familiar with the term, whenever we call out “Super Fingers” during an activity, the children begin to automatically switch over to using their thumb, first, and middle fingers for the task rather than using a less efficient grasping patterns.
 We often have kids hold up their “Super Fingers” in the air before an activity to remind themselves of the super three.

 Little hands need reinforcement to develop a strong precision grasp.
 There are many activities that can help strengthen the “Super Fingers.”
 Here are just a few to get you started….